Chaganti-Reddy/Face-Mask-Detector/README.md

 $ cd Face-Mask-Detector
 ```

+Before running the command copy the downloaded dataset folder to face-mask-detector folder...

 3. Now, run the following command in your Terminal/Command Prompt to install the libraries required

 ```